datacamp/pythonwhat/docs/articles/checking_function_calls.rst

 - ``val=2.718282; dig=3; round(number=val, dig)`` -- same
 - ``int_part = 2; dec_part = 0.718282; round(int_part + dec_part, 3)`` -- the string representation of ``int_part + dec_part`` in the student code is compered to ``2.718282`` in the solution code.

-As you can see, doing exact string comparison of arguments is not a good idea, as it is very inflexible.
+As you can see, doing exact string comparison of arguments is not a good idea here, as it is very inflexible.
 There are cases, however, where it makes sense to use this, e.g. when there are very big objects passed to functions, and you don't want to spend the processing power to fetch these objects from the student and solution processes.